kekse1/scripts/README.md

 tree, because original input files are being deleted (so replaced by the new ones) [see also `$_unlink`, on the top];

+Will also create an extra INDEX FILE which lists all pages with their names, sections and (new target) file path's.

 * [Version v**0.1.1**](src/man2txt.sh) (created **2025-06-30**)

 > [!NOTE]